EoUReDIt/Melbourne-Portfolio.io/Academic Projects/Legacy/CMSC 335/JavaOOShapeProgram/src/readme.md

 ### Supporting Files
 - **`menu.txt`**: A text file listing the menu options for constructing shapes.
-- **`package.bluej`**: A configuration file for the BlueJ IDE, defining dependencies and layout information.

 ## Program Flow
 1. **Welcome Message**: The program starts by displaying a welcome message and the main menu.